 Some symptoms of cysteine deficiency include decreased pigmentation in hair, skin lesions, muscle loss and weakness, liver damage, and lethargy.

 Cysteine deficiencies can be addressed through supplements or diet.
-Foods that contains cysteine include chicken, turkey, oatmeal, granola, yogurt, cottage cheese, and lunch meats.
+Foods that contain cysteine include chicken, turkey, oatmeal, granola, yogurt, cottage cheese, and lunch meats.

-Although cysteine does the body good, it is important to discuss supplementation with your doctor, as it can interact poorly with other medications.
+Although cysteine is good for the body, it is important to discuss supplementation with your doctor, as it can interact poorly with other medications.

 Too much cysteine can cause nausea, drowsiness, and low blood pressure.
 These side effects are rare and usually the result of excessive supplementation, but it is important to be aware of them.

 Glutamic acid is a non-essential amino acid.
 This means it’s naturally occurring in the body, and it doesn’t need to come from outside sources.